Asian shares decline after retreats on Wall Street, Europe

 The central bank has been fighting to lower inflation at the same time that pockets of the economy, including employment and consumer spending, remain strong.
 That has made it more difficult to rein in high prices on everything from food to clothing.

-In other trading Friday, benchmark U.S. crude oil gained 38 cents to $76.49 a barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Friday, benchmark U.S. crude oil lost 25 cents to $75.86 a barrel in electronic trading on the New York Mercantile Exchange.
 It lost $1.17 on Thursday to $76.11 per barrel.

-Brent crude, the pricing basis for international trading, added 49 cents to $81.70 per barrel.
+Brent crude, the pricing basis for international trading, shed 24 cents to $80.97 per barrel.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.